shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 # Querying the NFT data

+Your subgraph is composed of schema types called `Entities`, defined in `schema.graphql` file.
+For each Entity, The Graph will generate an `entity` and `entities` fields, as seen in <https://thegraph.com/studio/subgraph/galaxyeggnft>.

-To retrieve the NFTs, use the below query in the Playground:
+To retrieve all the Galaxy-Eggs NFTs created (along with their identifier and uri), use the below query in the Playground:

 ```graphql
 {